JDTCC/Windows-Utility/README.md

 # Windows Utility XL

-Script/Utility/Application to debloat Windows 10, to upgrade or install Windows applications and to configure
+Script/Utility/Application to debloat Windows 10, to upgrade or install Windows applications and to configure a subset of Windows controls.

 ## How to install and use the Windows Utility XL?